Thian Hock Keng Temple

-Thian Hock Keng (天福宮 (Thian-hok-keng, Tiānfú Gōng) or the Tianfu Temple, literally "Palace of Heavenly Happiness"), is a temple built for the worship of Mazu, a Chinese sea goddess, located in Singapore.
+Thian Hock Keng Temple (天福宮 (Thian-hok-keng, Tiānfú Gōng) or the Tianfu Temple, literally "Palace of Heavenly Happiness"), is a temple built for the worship of Mazu, a Chinese sea goddess, in Outram, Singapore.

 It is the oldest and most important temple of the Hokkien (Hoklo) people in the country.
-Another shrine at the back is Buddhist dedicated to Guanyin, the Mahayana Buddhist bodhisattva of mercy.
+At the back is a Mahayana Buddhist shrine dedicated to Guanyin, the bodhisattva of mercy.
 Thian Hock Keng was gazetted as a national monument on 6 July 1973.